-Join the culture crash course Culture Gate that lasts for around 3 months and is free of charge.
+Join the Estonian culture program Culture Gate that lasts for about 2,5 month and is free of charge.
 The program gives you the opportunity to get to know Estonian history, Tartu cultural symbols, visit different museums, expand your network, discuss your experience of relocation and keep up to date with what is happening in Tartu – and much more.

 The program is designed to be interactive and dynamic.
 In addition to getting an insight into the culture, you´ll expand your network.

 “It gave me kind of a new sight to Tartu and I was happy to meet many new people” Participant autumn 2019